charite-uwatwembi/wallet-web-app/README.md

-# Wallet Web Application
+# Wallet Web App

-## What to Expect in this project
+## What to Expect in this web app project

 The wallet web application provides the following functionalities: